Felipe Carrillo Puerto: Legacy

 The movie Peregrina regarding his life was made in 1974 starring Antonio Aguilar.
+The towns of Felipe Carrillo Puerto, Nayarit, Felipe Carrillo Puerto, Quintana Roo (formerly Santa Cruz de Bravo), Felipe Carrillo Puerto, Michoacan, Felipe Carrillo Puerto, Oaxaca and Motul de Carrillo Puerto were named in his honor.

-The towns of Felipe Carrillo Puerto, Quintana Roo (formerly Santa Cruz de Bravo), Felipe Carrillo Puerto, Michoacan and Felipe Carrillo Puerto, Oaxaca, were named in his honor.
+Tulum International Airport was named after him and started operations on December 1, 2023.
+During the inauguration, President Andrés Manuel López Obrador declared that 2024 would be the "year of Felipe Carrillo Puerto" (año de Felipe Carrillo Puerto).
+López Obrador later formally submitted this proposal to congress, and it entered into force on 1 January 2024.